symfony/symfony-docs/reference/constraints/Range.rst

     When using this option, its value is available in error messages as the ``{{ max_limit_path }}`` placeholder.
-Although it's not intended to include it in the error messages displayed to end users, it's useful when using APIs for doing any mapping logic on client-side.
+Although it's not intended to include it in the error messages displayed to end users, it's useful when using APIs for doing any mapping logic on the client side.

 ``min``
 ~~~~~~~